 - Bachelor of Arts, Government and History

-- Honors & Awards: Harry S. Truman Scholarship, Senior Convocation Speaker, New Student Convocation Speaker, George Wescott Carey Scholarship, 1789 Scholarship, Dean’s List
+- Honors: Harry S. Truman Scholarship, Senior Class Speaker, New Student Convocation Speaker, Inaugural George W. Carey Scholarship, 1789 Scholarship, Dean’s List

 - Coastal Alabama Community College, Class of 2016